What data we collect

 What types of cookies do we use ?

-Third Party Statistics Cookies: These cookies help analytics programmes like Google Analytics to determine the number of visitors to the website, the number of unique visitors, which pages of the website have been visited, the source of the visit etc. These data help us understand and analyze how well the website performs and where it needs improvement.
+Third Party Statistics Cookies: These cookies help analytics programmes like Google Analytics to determine the number of visitors to the website, the number of unique visitors, which pages of the website have been visited, the source of the visit etc. These data help us understand and analyse how well the website performs and where it needs improvement.

 How can I control the cookie preferences ?